tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 ![final wireframe](readme_assets/final_wireframe.png)

-I knew that I would need a handful of connecting data entities so it was important for me to spend time creating a fully fledged ERD (using QuickDBD)
+I knew that I would need a handful of connecting data entities so it was important for me to spend time creating a fully fledged ERD (using QuickDBD).

 ![ERD](readme_assets/ERD.png)